-Some credit cards offer savings on every purchase you make.
-As Gerri Detweiler of Nav, leading business financial management app provides insight on the cashbac perks of credit cards.
+Cashback credit cards offer a percentage of your purchases back in the form of cash rewards.
+These cards are ideal for individuals who prefer straightforward rewards and want to earn money back on everyday purchases.
+As Gerri Detweiler of Nav, a leading business financial management app provides insight on the cashback perks of credit cards.

 Every credit card offers a different cashback rate.
-For example, the Blue Cash Everyday Card from American Express offers 3% cash back at U.S. supermarkets, 2% at gas stations, and 1% on everything else.
-The Chase Freedom Unlimited credit card offers unlimited 1.5% cashback.
+For example, one might offer 3% cash back at U.S. supermarkets, 2% at gas stations, and 1% on everything else.
+Another credit card offers unlimited 1.5% cashback.
 It’s best to shop around and see which cards offer the best cashback rewards, keeping annual fees in mind.

 Also, think about your needs.
-If you eat out often, find a credit card that gives generous cashback rewards in areas you spend the most, be it groceries, eating out, or buying gas.
+If you eat out often, find a credit card that gives generous cashback rewards for eating out.
+Or maybe it’s a specific big box, grocery store, or gas station.

 Many credit cards offer standard points, which can be redeemed for various things.
 This could include cash, travel, products, or entertainment, depending on the issuer.
-For example, the Citi Rewards+ card earns you 2X points at supermarkets and gas stations for the first $6,000 you spend in a year, and then 1X points once you exceed that cap.
+For example, a card could earn you 2X points at supermarkets and gas stations for the first $6,000 you spend in a year, and then 1X points once you exceed that cap.
 You also get 1X points on all other purchases you make.

 Regarding how points work, each point has a value depending on the issuer.
 One point could be worth 1-2 cents.
 The value of the point can even change depending on how you choose to redeem it.
-For example, an issuer could make a point worth 1.5 cents if you redeem it for travel purchases, but 1 cent per point if you opt for statement credit.
+An issuer could make a point worth 1.5 cents if you redeem it for travel purchases.
+But only 1 cent per point if you opt for statement credit.
 Make sure you understand how points can be earned and redeemed before you sign up for a card.